M0lius/Projects/BoardEditor/README.md

 - Left-Click Another Space (with one already highlighted) -> Add Edge
 - Right-Click -> Delete Space (and edges connected to Space)
 - Left-Click Key Item -> Becomes New Space To be Added
+- ArrowKey on Highlighted Space -> offsets the space in that direction
 - ***[MORE TO COME]***

 #